 Each entry onto the screening database will be issued a screening number (SNO).
 This SNO will be entered onto the sites screening and enrolment log which will be held and be accessible at site only as it contains patient identifiers.
-Patient identifiable data will never be shared or transferred to BCTU for women who have not consented to the randomised trial.
+Patient identifiable data will never be shared or transferred to BCTU for women who have not consented to the RCT or observational study.